 Bringing your whole self

-At Saberr, we’re passionate about creating teams that work well together.
-Part of this is creating working environments that encourage people to bring their ‘whole self’ to work rather than a contrived, ‘work ready’ persona that inhibits a person’s true personality.
+At Saberr, we’re passionate about helping managers improve the performance of their team and develop as leaders.
+Why?
+Because teams impact outcomes far more than individuals and if we want to see progress in the world, learning to work well together is key.
+Part of this means creating working environments that encourage people to bring their whole self to work rather than a contrived, ‘work ready’ persona that inhibits a person’s true personality.
 Companies, like Google, have already started talking about the importance of psychological safety, where people can be themselves and take risks — whether it’s pitching a new idea or asking for a pay rise — without fear of being criticised or intimidated by their colleagues.

 Psychological safety & trust